Verbot von Einweg-Plastik 2021: 3 Tipps wie ihr der Plastik-Verschwendung entgegenwirkt

 • Drinking bottle made of glass or stainless steel

-• Soda Stream instead of PET mineral water bottles
+• Soda stream instead of PET mineral water bottles

 • Washable rags and sponges